-in interscholastic athletics, including the risks associated with continuing to compete after a concu injury. ssion or t rauma atic brain , Student's Signature Date / / by acknowledge that I am familiar with the nature and risk of concussion and traumatic brain injury while participating erscholastic athletics, including the risks associated with continuing to compete after a concussion or traumatic brain.
+I hereby acknowledge that I am familiar with the nature and risk of concussion and trauma participating in interscholastic athletics, including the risks associated with continuing to compete traumatic brain injury. ussion or / Student's Signature Date / / / I hereby acknowledge that I am familiar with the nature and risk of concussion and trauma participating in interscholastic athletics, including the risks associated with continuing to compete traumatic brain injury. • • Parent's/Guardian's Signature Date / / /